maxhealy01/readme-generator/Develop/README.md

 ## Questions

-If you have any questions, contact me at <sdf>.
+If you have any questions, contact me at <maxhealy01@gmail.com>.

-You can also check out my github profile at [Github](https://github.com/sdf)
+You can also check out my github profile at [Github](https://github.com/maxhealy01)